ebi84/MLP/README.md

 in a struct called "Grad".
 A new Layer and a Grad are added to DeepModel object once a layer is added to the model.
 To use the code follow the below rules:

+# Data Entry
-1. Input data is stored in a CSV file.
+Input data is stored in a CSV file.
 LoadData function reads this file and stores data to X_train and Y_train.
 The current implementation of the code uses the entire dataset for training.
 You can split data to two training and test sets by yourself.
 2. Normalize function normalizes data to [0, 1] range.
 It is not mandatory to use this function.